Home Search

 Filling in the fields and saving the dialog will store the Custom fields in the DriveApp-CPQ-Contacts-CustomFields Database Table.

-Remember, the process for creating Custom Field for Accounts, Items and Orders is the same as the one documented above, apart from using ‘Orders’ and ‘Order’ etc. in the three Specifications Properties.
+Remember, the process for creating Custom Field for Accounts, Items and Orders is the same as the one documented above.

 Accessing Custom Field Values